petartotev/PT_Demo_SpringBoot/README.md

 3. In order to run all tests, either:
 - `Ctrl + Shift + F10` (this didn't work for me...);
 - Right click on `src/test/java` > Run `All Tests`.

+### Run Application
+1. Open `studentboot/src/main/java/com.petartotev.studentboot/StudentbootApplication`:
+2. Run the `main()` method to start the application.
+3. Finally, API should be available on [GET] http://localhost:8080/api/students.

 ## Use Database with JDBC
 1. Run PostgreSQL container (see PT_Demo_PostgreSQL).